 What can you do?

-When you think about food, you usually are thinking about what you are going to eat next or what you might need from the grocery store.
-Most of the time, none of us think about the amount of food that gets wasted daily.
-If you stop to think about it for a moment, how often do you throw away food because it is past the date that is stamped on it?
+When you think about food, you usually think about what you will eat next or what you might need from the grocery store.
+Most of the time, none of us think about the amount of food wasted daily.
+If you stop to think about it for a moment, how often do you throw away food because it is past the date stamped on it?
 What about all the food that this happens to at grocery stores?
 Is that the only area where food waste occurs?
 What can we do about creating less food waste?

 The most commonly accepted definition of food waste is food that was at one-point fit for human consumption and is discarded or lost uneaten due to spoilage or expiring.
 Unfortunately, this isn’t the true definition because food gets thrown away even if it isn’t spoiled or expired.
-It can occur at any stage of the food supply chain including production, processing, retailing or consumption.
+It can occur at any stage of the food supply chain, including production, processing, retailing, or consumption.
 Between a third to half of all food produced yearly across the globe is wasted.
 For developing countries, it most often occurs during the production phase, whereas, in developed countries, like the United States, it is wasted during the consumption phase.
-When looking at the numbers for food waste, it counts food that is redirected to non-food chains (animal feed, compost or recovery of food to be used as bioenergy), but not “non-food parts” of animals and plants that are not fit for human consumption and must be discarded.
+When looking at statistics for food waste, it counts food redirected to non-food chains (animal feed, compost, or recovery of food to be used as bioenergy), but not “non-food parts” of animals and plants that are not fit for human consumption and must be discarded.

 The food supply in the United States is the most diverse and abundant in the world.
 Food waste occurs right at the beginning of the food supply cycle…production.
 Due to pest infestations and severe weather, farmers lose almost 6 billion pounds of crops yearly.
-A process called culling, crops are selectively harvested in order to meet regulations and standards for quality and appearance, greatly impacts the amount of food wasted beyond the amount lost due to infestations and weather.
-The United States Department of Agriculture refers to this as the “individual removal of genetically undesirable, inferior, weak, diseased or infested plants from a planting in order to ensure the level of genetic purity or vigor of the crop.”
-This process happens at production, food processing, retail and consumption stages.
-In actuality, this means it is the removal and disposal of food that has a strange or imperfect appearance rather than just food that is spoiled or unsafe to eat.
-Retailers have strict cosmetic standards, so if produce is misshapen, the wrong color or bruised, it gets tossed.
-This usually occurs during the retailing stage and accounts for an additional 6 billion pounds of produce wasted each year in the United States.
+In a process called culling, crops are selectively harvested to meet regulations and standards for quality and appearance, significantly impacting the amount of food wasted beyond the amount lost due to infestations and weather.
+The United States Department of Agriculture refers to this as the “individual removal of genetically undesirable, inferior, weak, diseased or infested plants from a planting to ensure the level of genetic purity or vigor of the crop.”
+This process happens at the production, food processing, retail, and consumption stages.
+In actuality, this means removing and disposing of food with a strange or imperfect appearance rather than just food that is spoiled or unsafe to eat.
+Retailers have strict cosmetic standards, so if produce is misshapen, the wrong color, or bruised, it gets tossed.
+The process usually occurs during the retailing stage and accounts for an additional 6 billion pounds of produce wasted each year in the United States.

 In 2013, the National Resources Defense Council (NRDC) completed a study that found a leading contributor to food waste in America was the lack of regulation regarding food expiration dates and the confusion this causes among consumers.
-Since there is no real regulation, companies use terms like “best before,” “sell-by” or “use-by.”
+Since there is no real regulation, companies use terms like “best before,” “sell-by,” or “use-by.”
 Consumers not understanding the difference or misreading the labels causes them to think that food is unsafe for consumption leading to the disposal of food that is most likely still safe to eat.
-This affects retailers as well because they get rid of large quantities of food that people won’t buy due to the date that is stamped on it drawing near or being past.
-Another element to the retailing portion is that they have contractual supply agreement with farmers for them to supply a certain amount of food to each store yearly.
-If a farmer fails to meet this requirement, then the contract gets canceled.
-In order to prevent this, farmers overproduce the amount of crop they actually need and the extra is just discarded.
+This also affects retailers because they get rid of large quantities of food that people won’t buy due to the date stamped on it drawing near or being past.
+Another element of the retailing portion is that they have a contractual supply agreement with farmers for them to supply a certain amount of food to each store yearly.
+The contract gets canceled if a farmer fails to meet this requirement.
+To prevent this, farmers overproduce the necessary crop, and the extra is just discarded.

-The main reasons behind food waste in the United States are stocking too much food in stores, over-preparing food (not cooking it properly), leaving food on dishes after meals/unwilling to consume leftovers and decaying of prepared food after long or inappropriate storage.
-Restaurant contribution to food waste is increasing because the portion sizes they serve are enlarging, they misestimate of the amount of inventory they need and the lack of stringent food handling practices.
+The main reasons behind food waste in the United States are stocking too much food in stores, over-preparing food (not cooking it properly), leaving food on dishes after meals/unwilling to consume leftovers, and decaying of prepared food after long or inappropriate storage.
+Restaurant contribution to food waste is increasing because the portion sizes are enlarging, the amount of inventory needed is misestimated, and the lack of stringent food handling practices.
 When you combine all of these factors, it results in 35-103 million tons of food being wasted yearly in the United States.
-A 2014 National Geographic study estimates 30% ($162 billion value) of food is wasted each year.
+A 2014 National Geographic study estimates that 30% ($162 billion value) of food is wasted yearly.
 The NRDC estimates that Americans throw away up to 40% of food that is safe to eat.
-In either case, it is far too high of a percentage of food that gets thrown away.
-Food scraps accounts for about 19% of waste in landfills.
-This can impact our planet for years to come because as it breaks down, it releases methane gas.
-Methane gas spends less time in the atmosphere than carbon dioxide but it is much more efficient at keeping radiation in the atmosphere.
-This means that has 25 times the impact on climate change than carbon dioxide does over a 100-year period.
+In either case, it’s far too high of a percentage of food that gets thrown away.
+Food scraps account for about 19% of waste in landfills.
+The practice will impact our planet for years because as it breaks down, it releases methane gas.
+Methane gas spends less time in the atmosphere than carbon dioxide, but it’s much more efficient at keeping radiation in the atmosphere.
+Methane gas has 25 times the impact on climate change than carbon dioxide over a 100-year period.

 Food waste is something that affects every single one of us.
-It is also something that each one of us has the ability to help reduce.
-If we all did our part, it would make a significant impact on the environment and everyone’s health.
-Food waste is completely preventable and we all need to do what we can to eliminate it.
+It is also something that each one of us can help reduce.
+If we all did our part, it would significantly impact the environment and everyone’s health.
+Food waste is completely preventable, and we all need to do what we can to eliminate it.